 - Never ignore the smell of propane, eve if no detector is sounding an alarm.

 FLAMMABLE VAPORS ARE A SAFETY HAZARD.
-The pilot light on your propane appliance can ignite vapors from gasoline, pain thinners, and other flammable liquids.
+The pilot light on your propane appliance can ignite vapors from gasoline, paint thinners, and other flammable liquids.
 Be sure to store and use flammable liquids outdoors or in an area of the building containing no propane appliances.

 DON’t RISK IT!
 If you cannon operate any part of your propane system, or if you think an appliance or other device is not working properly, call your propane retailer or a qualified service technician for assistance.